ThisIsMyNick/DemonstrablyBad/README.md

 By Nobel Gautam and James Wang.

 #### Dependencies
-Dependencies can be installed via:
+On Ubuntu 14.04 or later, dependencies can be installed via:

-`sudo apt-get install openjdk-7-jdk openjdk-7-jre junit4`
+`sudo apt-get install openjdk-7-jdk openjdk-7-jre junit4 tesseract-ocr`

 #### Running the project
 To compile: